phan/phan/README.md

 It requires PHP 7 with the [php-ast][phpast] extension loaded.
 The code you analyze with it can be written for any version of PHP, of course.

-It is nowhere near ready for production use.
-If you need a production-quality solution right now, you should probably look at [scrutinizer].

 ## Features